Governments should spend more money on railways rather than roads.

 Perfectionism is a very big problem for many students.
 I spoke to this particular student and they have been taught in a culture where mistakes are not tolerated.
 They have a big fear of showing any teacher their work because they have been given negative feedback by harsh teachers in the past.

 This is a problem for many students.
-I know some students who could hardly utter a word in the Speaking test, not because they couldn’t speak English, but because of perfectionism and this zero-tolerance attitude many of their old teachers had to mistakes.
+I know some students who could hardly utter a word in the Speaking test, not because they couldn’t speak English, but because of perfectionism and this zero-tolerance attitude that many of their old teachers had towards mistakes.

 Mistakes will happen.
 Even Band 9 students make grammar and vocabulary mistakes (although most students think they don’t).
 You should always be trying to improve, but accepting that you can’t be perfect and being confident in your current ability, while constantly improving, is the right attitude.